-Despite the declining market trends, our product business has delivered 18 or more cameras in each of the past three quarters.
-We believe that our imaging systems' small size, mobility, and ability to accommodate physicians' varying speed and throughput needs offer us competitive advantages that should allow us to capture a larger share of the overall nuclear imaging market, and also to grow in the product sales arena by capitalizing on the shift in delivery of nuclear cardiac imaging from hospitals to physician offices, and from cardiologists to internists and other physicians.
-We further believe that our DIS leasing services will allow us to capture a growing segment of the number of nuclear imaging procedures performed per year.
-To date, we have provided imaging services through DIS to approximately 500 physicians and physician groups, the majority of which are cardiologists; and we have sold approximately 425 cameras to customers through our product segment.
+We continue to believe that our imaging systems' small size, mobility, and ability to accommodate physicians' varying speed and throughput needs offer us competitive advantages that should allow us to capture a larger share of the overall nuclear product sales and service market, and to capitalize on the shift in delivery of nuclear cardiac imaging from hospitals to physician offices, and from cardiologists to internists and other physicians.
+To date, we have provided imaging services through DIS to approximately 525 physicians and physician groups, the majority comprised of cardiologists and a growing number of internists; and we have sold approximately 440 cameras to customers through our product segment.